sridurgeshv/Ecommerce-site/README.md

 **5. Can I access Cloud Cart on my mobile device??**

-ANS: – Well, we highly advise using our platform from a desktop computer for a better shopping experience.
+ANS: – We highly advise using our platform from a desktop computer for a better shopping experience.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.